Lead. Innovate.

 Meeting an uncharted UX challenge — varied UX requirements across multiple modalities.

+Led UX strategy for Intel's RealSense platform, establishing developer experience standards across emerging spatial-computing modalities.
 Intel RealSense is an augmented reality (AR) platform that uses a series of depth-sensing 3D cameras together with an easy-to-use machine perception library to simplify supporting the cameras for third-party software developers.
 I led a user experience team to create and make available the Software Development Kit (SDK) for the implementation of Intel RealSense in applications, including establishing UX guidelines across different SDK modalities with varied UX requirements, and helping stakeholders visualize and answer critical business questions within a non-prototype product lifecycle.

 Intel RealSense Example